-If you have a new puppy, depending on their size, it's best to wait for 8 to 18 months before running, since their growing joints, muscles, and bones need to mature (always confer with your vet).
+If you have a new puppy, depending on their breed, it's best to wait for 8 to 18 months before running, since their growing joints, muscles, and bones need to mature (always confer with your vet).
 Once you're ready, always warm-up by walking for 5 to 10 minutes (before and after your run).
-Start out slowly with short distances (less than a mile if your pup is younger than 9 months).
+Start slowly with short distances (less than a mile if your pup is younger than nine months).

 Some dogs are easily distracted by squirrels and people, while others are merely strong and powerful, requiring a firm hand.
 To help you maneuver those abrupt pulls and changes of direction - and to make sure you're running with your dog and not the other way around - we recommend our Runner's Choice Hands-Free Dog Leash.
-It's perfect for taking your furry friend out for a run, hike, or a nice long walk.
+It's perfect for taking your furry friend out for a run, hike, or any outdoor activity.

-Equipped with a bungee cord and two handles, this hands-free dog leash gives you that extra control when you need it most.
-No matter which dog you choose, the Runner's Choice Hands-Free Dog Leash truly makes your dog-running experience a walk in the park.
+Equipped with bungee cords and two raised handles, this hands-free dog leash gives you that extra control when you need it most.
+No matter which dog you choose, the Runner's Choice truly makes your dog-running experience a walk in the park.

-Alternatively, if you're looking to run side-by-side with your enthusiastic friend, we recommend checking out our Sidekick Hands-Free Dog Leash.
+Alternatively, if you're looking to run side-by-side with your enthusiastic friend, we recommend checking out our Sidekick.

 Are you currently running with a handheld leash?
 Learn how this can botch your form and actually set you up for an injury here.